ddc-java-17/teamle-Tarlet1/docs/index.md

     > This service will allow users to send friends/family texts messages inviting them to beat there score for a played game.

-    > If this service is interrupted or not allowed, users won’t be able to use texts as a means of inviting other users to a game.
+    > If this service is interrupted or not allowed, users won’t be able to use texts as a means of inviting other users to play a game.

   * https://www.thesportsdb.com/free_sports_api